Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

 The proof follows from an elegant algebraic argument.
 Since all the leaves are hyperbolic surfaces they are uniformized by the upper half plane $\Hyp$ endowed with the Poincar{\'e} metric.
 The unit tangent bundle $T^1\Hyp$ can be identified with the Lie group $PSL_2(\R)$.
 The geodesic and the two horocyclic flows are then identified with actions of $1$-parameter subgroups of $PSL_2(\R)$ by right translations.
 Moreover they generate all $PSL_2(\R)$.
 Hence a measure invariant by these three subgroups has to be invariant by the whole action of $PSL_2(\R)$ by right translations.
 Thus it is a multiple of the bi-invariant \emph{Haar measure} which is identified with the \emph{Liouville measure} of $T^1\Hyp$.

-Consequently the conditional measures in the plaques of $\F$ of any measure on $\hM$ invariant by the joint action of the three foliated flows are proportional to the Liouville measure.
+Consequently the conditional measures in the plaques of $\hcF$ of any measure on $\hM$ invariant by the joint action of the three foliated flows are proportional to the Liouville measure.
 Such a measure reads locally as the product of the Liouville measure by a transverse invariant measure.

 We are interested in the case where the leaves of $\F$ are of arbitrary dimension and with negative sectional curvature.
-In this case there are no horocyclic flows on $\hM$ anymore, but two \emph{stable and unstable horospheric subfoliations} of $\hcF$, which we denote by $\W^s$ and $\W^u$.
+In this case there are no horocyclic flows on $\hM$ anymore, but two stable and unstable foliations which are continuous, subfoliate $\hcF$ and, as we recall, are denoted by $\W^s$ and $\W^u$.
 We can define a \emph{Gibbs su-state} as an invariant measure for the foliated geodesic flow $G_t$ which is both a Gibbs $s$-state and a Gibbs $u$-state.
-If one prefers it is a $G_t$-invariant probability measure whose conditional measures along both stable and unstable horospheres are equivalent to the Lebesgue measure.
+If one prefers it is a $G_t$-invariant probability measure whose conditional measures along the leaves of both $\W^s$ and $\W^u$ are equivalent to the Lebesgue measure.
 The main result is

 \begin{maintheorem} Let $(M,\F)$ be a closed foliated manifold endowed with a negatively curved leafwise metric.
 Suppose the foliated geodesic flow admits a Gibbs $su$-state $\mu$.
 Then $\mu$ is totally invariant i.e. is locally the product of the Liouville measures of leaves of $\hcF$ by a transverse invariant measure.
-In particular $\F$ possesses a transverse invariant measure. \end{maintheorem}
+Therefore $\F$ possesses a transverse invariant measure. \end{maintheorem}

 This theorem contains an implicit statement, namely that the existence of a transverse invariant measure for $\hcF$ implies the existence of a transverse invariant measure for $\F$.
 In fact these two assertions are equivalent as explained in Proposition \ref{equholinv}.